BeMoreHumanOrg/bemorehuman/README.md

 Human HQ.

-### STEP 5 (optional but recommended): Download and prepare Grouplens/Movielens movie rating dataset.
+### STEP 5 (Optional but recommended): Download and prepare Grouplens/Movielens movie rating dataset.

 NOTE: All times below are from an Intel i7 8559u NUC development machine running Debian Linux, with 20 GB RAM and an SSD drive.